Lawrence Kasdan: Later films (1995–present)

-Nine years elapsed between Dreamcatcher and Kasdan's next film, Darling Companion.
-During that time he adapted a script from Richard Russo's novel, The Risk Pool, which he was developing with Tom Hanks as the lead, as well as a few other aborted projects.
+Nine years passed between Dreamcatcher and Kasdan's next film, Darling Companion.
+During that time he adapted a script from Richard Russo's novel The Risk Pool, which he was developing with Tom Hanks as the lead, as well as a few other aborted projects.
 He eventually decided to make an independent film, based on an incident from his and Meg's own life, when their dog got lost in the mountains of Colorado.

 Darling Companion was independently financed by his company, Kasdan Pictures, along with Werc Werk Works and Likely Story.
-Since it was made on a modest budget ($5 million), the ensemble cast—which included Kevin Kline, Diane Keaton, Richard Jenkins, Dianne Wiest, and Mark Duplass—worked for scale.
+Since it was made on a modest $5 million budget, the ensemble cast—which included Kline, Diane Keaton, Richard Jenkins, Dianne Wiest, and Mark Duplass—worked for scale.
 Kasdan shot the film on digital for the first time, on location in Utah.
 It came out on April 27, 2012.

 Projects in development

 As of 2020, Kasdan is working on a documentary about record label executive Mo Ostin, and the adaptation of a novel called November Road.

 "Directing is the greatest job in the world, but the process is so hard," he said in 1991.
 "Each picture is like a child, a huge investment of heart and work.
 I decided that I want to work a lot while I have the interest in and the energy for it.
-Then if the time comes when I’m not having fun, I can walk away."
-As of 2022, Kasdan has directed only two feature films in the preceding 22 years.
+Then if the time comes when I'm not having fun, I can walk away."
+As of 2022, Kasdan has directed only two feature films in 22 years.

 Style and inspirations

 As a screenwriter, Kasdan was influenced by classic English literature, plays, and the literary films of the 1940s, '50s, and '60s.
 He said:

 If you're trained the way I was, it's classical dramatic training, in which you learn how plays have been constructed since they started writing plays.
 I think that has served me very well in Hollywood, because a lot of the people writing screenplays don't have a literary background.
 Many young screenwriters today come from television.
 It's not that they worked in television; it's that they grew up on television and they think the way narrative is presented on television is narrative, but it ain't.
 And so, if anything, I believe in classic dramatic construction, and I believe in the force and momentum that good narrative creates as it builds on itself.

 He said his scripts all begin with their characters:

 Characters present themselves, and the story follows.
 Alvin Sargent [screenwriter of Julia (1977) and Ordinary People (1980)] said a great thing to me.
 We were talking about how all of our inspiration always starts with character.
 Not plot.
 Not story.
 And that we wish it were otherwise; and that, in fact, the American movie tradition is about narrative.
 It's not about character.
 And he said, 'When I die, on my tombstone, it's going to say: 'Finally, a plot."
 I identified with that very strongly.

-Regarding his directing style, Kasdan said:
+Of his directing style, Kasdan said: